kiranma72/abdm-docs/content/4-building-a-phr-app/create-abha-address/mobile-no.md

 **4. Pass the Beneficiary Details**

-API to pass the Beneficiary Details so based on the details suggestions of PHR Addresses can be obtained
+API to Pass the Beneficiary Details so based on the details suggestions of PHR Addresses can be obtained

 **BASE URL:** https://phrsbx.abdm.gov.in